Quasi-Experimental Shift-Share Research Designs: Shock-Level Inference and Testing

-where $w_{\ell}^{\ast}=\sum_{n=1}^{N}s_{\ell n}q_{n}$ is included in the control vector $w_{\ell}$ used to compute $\bar{y}_{n}^{\perp}$ and $\bar{x}_{n}^{\perp}$, and $\bar{x}_{n}^{\perp}$ is instrumented by $g_{n}$.
+where $\tilde{w}_{\ell}=\sum_{n}s_{\ell n}q_{n}$ is included in the control vector $w_{\ell}$ used to compute $\bar{y}_{n}^{\perp}$ and $\bar{x}_{n}^{\perp}$, and $\bar{x}_{n}^{\perp}$ is instrumented by $g_{n}$.
 The IV estimate of $\beta$ is numerically equivalent to the SSIV estimate $\hat{\beta}$.
-Furthermore when Assumptions 7, A1, and A2 hold, and $\sum_{\ell=1}^{L}e_{\ell}x_{\ell}^{\perp}z_{\ell}\xrightarrow{p}\pi$ for $\pi\ne0$, the conventional heteroskedasticity-robust standard error for $\hat{\beta}$ yields asymptotically-valid confidence intervals for $\beta$. \item [{\textbf{\emph{Proof}}:}] See Appendix \ref{sec:appx_Inference}. \end{lyxlist} \quad{}Proposition 5 provides a straightforward way to compute standard errors that are valid regardless of the correlation structure of the error term $\varepsilon_{\ell}$; rather, its validity derives from the properties of the shocks, in line with our quasi-experimental framework.
-Equation (\ref{eq:fullSEss}) extends the previous shock-level estimating equation (\ref{eq:ind_reg}) to include a vector of controls $q_{n}$ which, as in Proposition 4, are included in the SSIV control vector $w_{\ell}$ as exposure-weighted averages.
-The first result in Proposition 5 is that the addition of these controls does not alter the equivalence of $\hat{\beta}$.
-The second result establishes conditions under which conventional shock-level standard error calculations from estimation of (\ref{eq:fullSEss}) yield valid asymptotic inference.
-Appendix \ref{sec:appx_Inference} further shows that absent any controls, i.e. with $w_{\ell}=q_{n}=1$, the shock-level robust standard error for $\beta$ is numerically equivalent to the standard error formula that \textcite{Adao} propose.
-Outside this case, the appendix shows that standard errors estimated using our procedure are likely to be smaller than those of \textcite{Adao} in finite samples.
+Furthermore, when Assumptions B3\textendash B6 in Appendix \ref{sec:appx_Inference} hold and $\sum_{\ell}e_{\ell}x_{\ell}^{\perp}z_{\ell}\xrightarrow{p}\pi$ for $\pi\ne0$, the conventional heteroskedasticity-robust standard error for $\hat{\beta}$ yields asymptotically-valid confidence intervals for $\beta$. \end{lyxlist} \begin{proof} See Appendix \ref{sec:appx_Inference}. \end{proof} Equation (\ref{eq:fullSEss}) extends the previous shock-level estimating equation (\ref{eq:ind_reg}) by including a vector of controls $q_{n}$ which, as in Proposition 4, are included in the SSIV control vector $w_{\ell}$ as exposure-weighted averages.
+The first result in Proposition 5 is that the addition of these controls does not alter the coefficient equivalence established in Proposition 1.
+The second result states conditions, which strengthen those of Proposition 4, under which conventional shock-level standard errors from estimation of (\ref{eq:fullSEss}) yield valid asymptotic inference on $\beta$.\footnote{Appendix \ref{sec:appx_Inference} also establishes two related results regarding specifications without controls and an alternative inference procedure to improve finite-sample performance.}

-To understand Proposition 5, it is useful to relate it to a conventional solution to the standard clustering problem.
-The clustering environment can be viewed as a special case of shift-share IV in which the exposure shares are binary: $s_{\ell,n(\ell)}=1$ for some $n(\ell)\in\left\{ 1,\dots,N\right\} $, with $s_{\ell n}=0$ otherwise, for each $\ell$.
-In this case $z_{\ell}=g_{n(\ell)}$, such that the shift-share instrument is constant among observations with the same $n(\ell)$.
-The usual clustering concern would then be that $\varepsilon_{\ell}$ is also correlated within the $n(\ell)$ groupings.
-One solution is to estimate a grouped-data regression at the level of identifying variation \parencite[p.
-313]{Angrist2008}.
-Proposition 5 generalizes this solution by running a regression at the level of quasi-experimental shocks.
-Indeed, in the binary shares case all variables $\bar{v}_{n}$ in equation (\ref{eq:fullSEss}) correspond to importance-weighted group averages of the corresponding $v_{\ell}$.